devStoyanov/AKS-fast-api/README.md

   * DNS_NAME:

         az aks show -g {resource-group-name} -n {aks-cluster-name} -o tsv --query addonProfiles.httpApplicationRouting.config.HTTPApplicationRoutingZoneName

+  * SECRET_KEY:

+        create a secret_key you can use "secrets.token_hex" for example to generate the key.

   * PostgreSQL secrets
     Application is congifured to use current format to connect to database:

         DATABASE_URL=postgresql://username:password@host:5432/database

-    In oreder to use this format create a secret with name for example DB_URL and place: postgresql://username:password@host:5432/database with your specific connection settings
+    In order to use this format create a secret with name for example DB_URL and place: postgresql://username:password@host:5432/database with your specific connection settings